kpiccoli/Project_Two/README.md

 ![Lab_Images](4gv53q.gif)

 ### Purpose
 Inc. 5000 is a magazine publication that rank the most fastest-growing privately held Companies in America, according to percentage revenue growth by the year.
-The purpose of this project is using Tableau, provide Data Analysis about Companies ranked in the year 2019.
+The purpose of this project is to visualize the business analysis performance of Companies, using Tableau and Python tools.

 ### Tools